veergala/ConvFinQA-LLM-Project/README.md

 ## Running the Model

+__NB: Currently the model has only been tested for Gemini 2.0 Flash.
+Other models may work, but this is not guaranteed.__

 Before attempting to run the model, save your API key to a `.env` file in the root and update `agent.py` with your desired model choice, in the format given here: https://ai.pydantic.dev/models/

 To run the model, use `uv run main.py`.